European Youth Parliament: International Sessions

+Each international session starts with a two-day Teambuilding part.
 This is followed by four or five days for Committee Work.
-During this time the delegates discuss a problematic topic on current European political matters and write a resolution on how to deal with the issue.
 A member of the European Parliament or some alternative expert will generally visit once to answer questions and quickly discuss the topic with the Committee.

-The sessions end with a General Assembly, in which the committee resolutions are looked through, altered and approved (or if the resolution is found unacceptable, not approved).
+The sessions end with a General Assembly.
 If a resolution is approved it is sent on to the European Parliament, for the consideration of MEPs.
-General Assembly is usually held in some honorary or prestigious location, such as the host country's Houses of Parliament or the main hall of the City Council.
+General Assembly is usually held in an honorary or prestigious location, such as the host country's Houses of Parliament or the main hall of the City Council.